 - 1. Any action taken by Thurston County shall be in accordance with civil enforcement provisions of the Code Enforcement Chapter, Title 26 TCC, as now or hereafter amended, along with the following provisions. - 2.
 The choice of enforcement action and the severity of any penalty should be based on the nature of the violation, the damage or risk to the public or to public resources, and/or the existence or degree of bad faith of the persons subject to the enforcement action. - 3.
 Whenever an authorized official determines that a violation has occurred or is occurring, he or she should pursue reasonable attempts to secure voluntary corrections prior to taking any other action.
 Failing voluntary correction, the authorized official may issue a notice of violation.
-Upon receipt of a notice of violation, a person may request a hearing to explain mitigating circumstances surrounding the violation.
+Upon receipt of a notice of violation, a person may request a hearing by requesting an appeal to the County Hearing Examiner, pursuant to TCC 26.05.080. to explain mitigating circumstances surrounding the violation.